LauKaKitDanny/schedule-generator/README.md

  # How to use

- Open your spread sheet project and paste app script.js in code.gs.
+ Open your spread sheet project and paste app script.gs in code.gs.
 You have to modify the manifast so that the script has permission to execute.